 Chiaroscuro and key

 Black and white

-Then, I asked the participants to look at the photographs again and think in terms of these elements which can be used in a variety of ways to represent a wide range of subject.
+Then, I asked the participants to look at the photographs again and think in terms of these elements which can be used in a variety of ways to represent a wide range of subjects.
 Speaking of subjects, we also touched upon the idea of the object of a photograph and the subject of a photograph which may be different.
-We discussed a couple of more photographs and after that I invited members who brought it photographs to share and we got a chance to see an Ansel Adams, a Jerry Uelsmann and a member shared his photographs of others to comment.
+We discussed a couple of more photographs and after that, I invited members who brought photographs to share, and we got an Ansel Adams, a Jerry Uelsmann, and a member shared his photographs for others to comment.

 It was quite enjoyable for me to challenge all to look beyond the “like-dislike” dichotomy and try to see in terms of photographic structure.
 I hope the time we spent together, about 90+ minutes was as enjoyable for them as it was for me.